voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

-# Contributing to pyThermoNDT
+# Contributing to PyThermoNDT

-Thank you for your interest in contributing to pyThermoNDT!
+Thank you for your interest in contributing to PyThermoNDT!
 This document provides guidelines and instructions for contributing to the project.

 ## Pull Request Process